shrinerb/shrine/README.md

 ## Processing

 Whenever a file is uploaded, `Shrine#process` is called, and this is where you're expected to define your processing.
-At this point you'll want to subclass `Shrine`, which is also the idiomatic way to use Shrine:

 ```rb
 class ImageUploader < Shrine